giuseppegrieco/parallel-bfs/README.md

 ## Structure
 ```
 ├── ./build
-│   └── contains the compiled files and the executable (.o, .d)
+│   └── contains the compiled files
 ├── ./include
 │   ├── all the headers files (.h)
 ├── ./src